What Is Academic Art?

 During the French Revolution, the Royal Academy of Painting and Sculpture was temporarily disbanded in 1793.
 The Academy of Painting and Sculpture was later renamed.
 When a group of artists known as the Impressionists rebelled against the strictures of classic realism in the latter half of the 1800s, French art academies were still influential.

 Between the 16th and 19th centuries, European academies were powerful, but they became outdated.
-The Impressionist method of painting was a major challenge to academic art, and academic art was eventually pushed aside the modern art movement.
+The Impressionist method of painting was a major challenge to academic art, and academic art was eventually pushed aside by the modern art movement.
 Despite this shift, most art schools in 2011 continue to use some of the academic art teaching methods.
 In art schools, the value of drawing is still emphasized, and life drawing is still taught.
 Both of these fields of study are regarded as crucial foundations for aspiring artists.